apache/airavata/airavata-api/airavata-client-sdks/airavata-ruby-sdk/README.md

 ## Code of Conduct

-Everyone interacting in the Airavata::Ruby::Sdk project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/airavata-ruby-sdk/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Airavata project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/airavata-ruby-sdk/blob/master/CODE_OF_CONDUCT.md).